getsometoast/shokunin-feb-code-challenge/README.md

 What this does:
 - spins up a new VM with Debian as the OS
-- provisions the VM using Chef with nginx
+- provisions the VM: Chef installs Openresty with a script
-- configures nginx with Chef
+- provisions the VM: Chef installs my nginx configuration
 - once finished nginx will be running in a VM with an endpoint /calculate/{number-1}/plus/{number-2}
 - hitting this endpoint runs a lua script that performs the calculation
 - nginx returns the result